 Cholewick J, McGill SM, Norman RW.
 Lumbar spine loads during lifting extremely heavy weights.
 Medicine and Science in Sports and Exercise 1991;23(10):1179-1186.

-Craig Liebenson, DC Los Angeles, California Click here for more information about Craig Liebenson, DC.
+Craig Liebenson, DC Los Angeles, California Click here for previous articles by Craig Liebenson, DC.

 Comments are encouraged, but you must follow our User Agreement